Shivanshmundra/academic-kickstart/content/post/Imitation_learning/index.md

-Jude is a football player, a noob but a wannabe great player.
-Jude is a die-hard fan of Christiano Ronaldo and watches every time Ronaldo is playing somewhere.
+Jude is an amateur football player but a wannabe great player.
+Jude is a die-hard fan of Christiano Ronaldo and watches every time he is playing anywhere.

-Jude wondered if he could just be like Ronaldo, exactly like Ronaldo.
-If by humongous practice, he could **imitate** all skills Ronaldo has.
-He doesn’t care that while imitating, he is scoring a goal or not, he would just kick as Ronaldo would have kicked.
+Jude wondered if he could exactly be like Ronaldo.
+If by humongous practice, he could imitate all skills Ronaldo has.
+He doesn't care that while imitating if he is scoring a goal or not, he would just kick as Ronaldo would have kicked.

 > If I would kick exactly like Ronaldo, it would definitely be a goal!